-When it comes to learning and books then it is always a good idea to have as many independent publishers as the market will bear.
-You get a wide range of information and your children can be exposed to new ideas safely.
+When it comes to learning and books, then it is always a good idea to have as many independent publishers as the market will bear.
+You get a wide range of information, and your children can be exposed to new ideas safely.

 What Is Barefoot Books?

-Barefoot Books is a book publishing company that was started back in 1992 or 93 depending on whom you believe.
+Barefoot Books is a book publishing company that was started back in 1992 or 93, depending on whom you believe.
 The founders and current owners were and are Nancy Traversy and Tessa Strickland.

-Their client base targets children and schools and they have over 30,000 ambassadors marketing their wares wherever they can.
+Their client base targets children and schools, and they have over 30,000 ambassadors marketing their wares wherever they can.
 Their web page has a complete section of all their product lines, too many to list here.
-The drop-down menu is easy to navigate
+The drop-down menu is easy to navigate.

 How Does Barefoot Books Work?

 The business plan for Barefoot Book is standard MLM strategies.
-The good news is you sign up for free.
+The good news is you signed up for free.
 That means you are not out of pocket any money yet, but that good feeling will end soon.
-If you want to sell as what the company calls an ambassador, you need to pony up $159 for the starter kit.
+If you want to sell what the company calls an ambassador, you need to pony up $159 for the starter kit.

-One of the problems with this company is that if you do not meet the sales goal the company has set, you can be kicked out as an ambassador and it will cost you another $150 to regain access.
+One of the problems with this company is that if you do not meet the sales goal the company has set, you can be kicked out as an ambassador, and it will cost you another $150 to regain access.
 They do not charge any renewal fees if you meet your sales quotas.

 Can You Make Money With Barefoot Books?

-If you do not meet your quarterly sales quota you are booted out of the Ambassador’s program into a different group with a different focus.
+If you do not meet your quarterly sales quota, you are booted out of the Ambassador’s program into a different group with a different focus.
 You can rejoin the Ambassadors group at any time if you pay more money to the company.

 You have to be a good salesman if you are going to make it in this company.
-What helps you make your sales quota is the fact that Barefoot Books has a variety of products that may catch the eye of a child who then convinces their mother to buy that item.
+What helps you make your sales quota is that Barefoot Books has a variety of products that may catch the eye of a child who then convinces their mother to buy that item.

-It is possible for you to make some money if you are lucky.
+You can make some money if you are lucky.

 Examples Of How To Make Money With Barefoot Books

 The company has laid out a fairly complicated compensation plan that is textbook MLM.
-You can receive what is called Kickstart bonuses but those are not paid out in cash.
-There are 3 different bonuses but they are time-limited and may not be easy to qualify for.
+You can receive what is called Kickstart bonuses, but those are not paid out in cash.
+There are 3 different bonuses, but they are time-limited and may not be easy to qualify for.

 Then, of course, you get to earn a 4% commission off of the sales your downline or recruits make.
-Once you sign up you have 8 levels to be promoted through and each level adds in more money if you can make those sales.
+Once you sign up, you have 8 levels to be promoted through, and each level adds in more money if you can make those sales.

-To reach those levels though you have to meet certain requirements.
+To reach those levels, though, you have to meet certain requirements.
 There is one more drawback to this company which may interfere with your sales.
 To access your business center at the firm, you need to pay $7.50 every month.